saverymax/qdriven-chiqa-summarization/README.md

 pip install -r requirements.txt python -m spacy download en_core_web_sm
 ```
-The tensorflow 1.2.0 version is only availble via download from the pypi.org.
+The tensorflow 1.2.0 version is only availble via download from pypi.org, hence the use of ```wget``` first.
 To train the model, you will have to install cuDNN X and CUDA X. Once these are configured on your machine, you are ready for training.
 The Python 3 version of the Pointer-Generator code from https://github.com/becxer/pointer-generator/ (forked from https://github.com/abisee/pointer-generator) is provided in the models/pointer_generator directory here.
 The code has been customized to support answer summarization data processing steps, involving changes to data.py, batcher.py, decode.py, and run_summarization.py.
 However, the model (in model.py) remains the same.

 To use the Pointer-Generator, from the pointer_generator directory you will have to run
 ```
 python make_asumm_pg_vocab.py --vocab_path=bioasq_abs2summ_vocab --data_file=../../data_processing/data/bioasq_abs2summ_training_data_without_question.json
 ```
 first, to prepare the BioASQ vocab.
-This is an important step, and make sure that you create the vocab WITH the [QUESTION?] tag if you are focusing on question-driven summarization.
-This is done simply by first creating the BioASQ data with the --add-q option.
+If you are focusing on question-driven summarization, provide that dataset instead.

 Then, to train, you will need to run two jobs: One to train, and the other to evaluate the checkpoints simultaneously.
-Run these commands independently, on two different GPU nodes:
+Run these commands independently, on two different GPUs:
 ```
 bash train_medsumm.sha without_question
 bash eval_medsumm.sha without_question